cki-project/skt-archived/README.md

 job was submitted.
 Otherwise it will wait for its completion and report the result.

+In case running on specific hosts is not desired, one can use a simple text file containing one hostname per line, and pass the file via `blacklist` parameter.
+Tests will not attempt to run on machines which names are specified in the file.
+This is useful for example as a temporary fix in case the hardware is buggy and the maintainer of the pool doesn't have time to exclude it from the pool.

-E.g. to run the tests from a job XML template named `beakerjob.xml`, execute:
+E.g. to run the tests from a job XML template named `beakerjob.xml` and exclude machines in `blacklist.txt` file execute:

     skt --rc skt-rc --state --workdir skt-workdir -vv run \
-        --runner beaker '{"jobtemplate": "beakerjob.xml"}' \
+        --runner beaker '{"jobtemplate": "beakerjob.xml", \
+	                  "blacklist": "blacklist.txt"}, \
         --wait

 ### Report